lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 An _encryption of zero_ is an RLWE encryption of the zero polynomial.

-In this section we'll see how encryptions of zero can help us make progress towards implementing homomorphic multiplication between RLWE ciphertexts.
+In this section we'll see how encryptions of zero can help us make progress towards implementing homomorphic multiplication between ciphertexts.

 Let $s(x)$ be an RLWE secret key, let $f_1(x)$ and $f_2(x)$ be two RLWE messages and let $R_i = (a_i(x), b_i(x)) \in \mathrm{RLWE}_{s(x)}(f_i(x))$ be an RLWE